reidfalconer/aws_dashboard_deployment/README.md

-# deploy_aws_dashboard
+# How to deploy an R Shiny Dashboard using AWS in 10 Steps

-Steps to deploy a flexdashboard or shiny app using an AWS Shiny and RStudio Server
+This report shows you how to deploy a flexdashboard or shiny app using an AWS, R-Shiny and RStudio Server.